Ankush-kadu/coral-reef-health-detection-using-yolo-v3-AND-YOLO-V8-and-GAN-augumented-dataset/README.md

 Scope:

-To train a model to increase the size of the dataset.
+To train a model to increase the size of the dataset using GAN

 To select a appropriate algorithm for object detection.